IOS 16

+It is the first iOS release since iPhone OS 1 to be exclusive to iPhones, as it drops support for the seventh-generation iPod Touch.
+The iPhone 7 and 7 Plus, iPhone 6s and 6s Plus, and first-generation iPhone SE would also be dropped.
+It is also the final iOS release to support the iPhone 8 and 8 Plus and iPhone X, as iOS 17 dropped support for these iPhones in 2023.

 System features

 Freeform

 Freeform is a whiteboard app that lets users collaborate together in real time.
+The whiteboard is an "Infinite" space where users can draw, import files, FaceTime, message, all fluently in sync.

 AirDrop

-In 16.2, the default setting is "Contacts Only", and the "Everyone" setting was changed to "Everyone for 10 Minutes", which reverts to "Contacts Only" after 10 minutes "to prevent unwanted requests to receive content".
-This change was made in 16.1.1 for iPhones in China.
+In iOS 16.2, the default setting is "Contacts Only", and the "Everyone" setting was changed to "Everyone for 10 Minutes," which reverts to "Contacts Only" after 10 minutes "to prevent unwanted requests to receive content."
+This was enabled in iOS 16.1.1 for iPhones in China.